150-126-Great Vocals

 Writer/Composer: Phil Collins (1980)

 Genesis was one of the truly great Progressive Rock Groups from the 1970s through the 1990s.
-British singer/songwriter Phil Collins, their amazing renowned drummer, made his debut solo here, and this became his signature song.
-The production/studio sound here is mesmerizing, and it is also known for one of music’s greatest moments, the spectacular drum intro, opening the last verse.
+Formally the British Genesis lead singer / songwriter, Phil Collins, their amazing renowned drummer, made his debut solo here, and this became his signature song.
+The production / studio sound here is mesmerizing, and it is also known for one of music’s greatest moments, the spectacular drum intro, opening the last verse.
 He also possessed a unique voice—described as astonishing, magnetic, abrasive and raw.
-A master musician embracing Rock, Pop, Jazz and Fusion, he really rocks here, starting at a slow pace and thundering at the end…Simply Legendary!
+The 80s were particularly good to Phil, with hit such as Against All Odds, One More Night and Take Me Home.
+A master musician embracing Rock, Pop, Jazz and Fusion, he really rocks here, starting at a slow pace and carefully ascending to a thundering at the end…Simply Legendary!

 127. RAINY NIGHT IN GEORGIA (1970)